select2/select2/docs/pages/07.dropdown/docs.md

 Note that this option is only applicable to multi-select controls.

+> [!NOTE]
->>> If the [`CloseOnSelect` decorator](/advanced/default-adapters/dropdown#closeonselect) is not used (or `closeOnSelect` is set to <code>false</code>), the dropdown will not automatically close when a result is selected.
+> If the [`CloseOnSelect` decorator](/advanced/default-adapters/dropdown#closeonselect) is not used (or `closeOnSelect` is set to <code>false</code>), the dropdown will not automatically close when a result is selected.
 The dropdown will also never close if the <kbd>ctrl</kbd> key is held down when the result is selected.

 ## Dropdown placement

+> [!IMPORTANT]
->>>>> Attention [Harvest Chosen](https://harvesthq.github.io/chosen/) migrators!
+> Attention [Harvest Chosen](https://harvesthq.github.io/chosen/) migrators!
 If you are migrating to Select2 from Chosen, this option will cause Select2 to position the dropdown in a similar way.

 By default, Select2 will attach the dropdown to the end of the body and will absolutely position it to appear above or below the selection container.